magnetardev/SwiftFetch/README.md

 **Fetch**

 Fetch returns a promise, similar to JavaScript.
 The resolved value from the fetch is a `FetchResponse` item.
 This will let you run things like .text() and .json() easily, more info on this class can be found below.
-Below is an example of a fetch call.

 ```swift
 fetch(url: URL(string: "https://google.com")!).then { res in